mtazzari/galario/docs/install.rst

        cmake

     This command will produce configuration and compilation logs listing all the libraries and the compilers that are being used.
+    It will use the internet connection to automatically download `this <https://github.com/UCL/GreatCMakeCookOff>`_ additional library (1.5 MB).

  3. Use `make` to build